 Populations of the microbial communities explain variation in CDI disease severity.
 Since the disease charateristics grouped by human donor fecal community, we next investigated the community composition for its ability to explain the variation in disease severity.
 First, we tested for associations between taxonomic groups and the outcomes of the C. difficile infection.
 We used the linear discriminant analysis (LDA) effect size (LEfSe) method to identify differences in the genera of the initial bacterial communities between the severity level and toxin production.
-We split the mice into groups by severity level based on their if they became moribund (severe), or if their clinical score was above 5 (moderate) or below 5 (mild).
+We split the mice into groups by severity level based on if they became moribund (severe), or if their clinical score was above 5 (moderate) or below 5 (mild).
 This analysis revealed 20 genera that were significantly different by the disease severity (Figure 4A).
 The presence of populations of Turicibacter, Streptococcus, Staphylococcus, Pseudomonas, Phocaeicola, Parabacteroides, Bacteroides, and Escherichia/Shigella were detected at higher levels in the mice that developed severe disease.
-Populations of Anaerotignum, Coprobacillus, Enterocloster, and Murimonas were increased in the mice that would experience mild disease.
+Populations of Anaerotignum, Coprobacillus, Enterocloster, and Murimonas were increased in the mice that experienced mild disease.
 There were many genera that did not have a correlation of relative abundance and disease severity, such as the populations of Monoglobus and Hungatella, which were decreased or increased, respectively, in only the group of mice that would develop moderate disease.
 To understand these cases better we used LEfSe to identify the genera differentiating the communities that we detected toxin in from those that we did not (Figure 4B).
 There were many genera the were associated with toxin production as we would expect from their association with severe disease, such as populations of Escherichia/Shigella and Bacteroides.
-Likewise, there were genera such as Anaerotignum, Enterocloster, and Murimonas that were higher in communities that had mild disease and no toxin was produced.
+Likewise, there were genera such as Anaerotignum, Enterocloster, and Murimonas that were higher in communities that had mild disease and no detected toxin.
 However, communities without a linear trend between relative abundance and disease severity can be better understood by their association with toxin production.
 Populations of Hungatella were increased in the group with moderate disease but not with the production of toxin.
-Lastly, we looked for associations between the histopathologic score and the populations of genera at that same time (Figure 4C).
+Lastly, we looked for associations between the histopathologic score and the populations of genera at the same timepoint (Figure 4C).
 The populatons of Bacteroides at the end matched the trend observed in the initial community, increased population correlated with increased histopathologic score.
-Populations of Klebsiella and Prevotellaceae positively correlated with clinic score and were increased in the group that produced toxin.
-These tests have identified which individual populations of bacteria that associated with each disease severity.
+Populations of Klebsiella and Prevotellaceae positively correlated with histopathologic score and were increased in the group that produced toxin.
+These tests have identified individual populations of bacteria that associated with CDI severity.